AI Automation

 That is why many projects eventually touch CRM integration, lead capture websites, or AI automation consulting.
 The goal is not to add more tools.
 The goal is to make the handoff cleaner.

-When a Cheap Automation Is Enough
+When a Narrow Automation Is Enough

-A low-cost automation can make sense when the process is simple, the data is clean, and the downside of a mistake is low.
+A narrow automation can make sense when the process is simple, the data is clean, and the downside of a mistake is low.
 Examples include internal notifications, spreadsheet logging, simple reminders, and basic lead intake alerts.

 If the workflow touches customer communication, quoting, compliance, CRM ownership, or revenue reporting, it usually needs more careful design.